The-Mitra-Lab/SMURF/README.md

 - [Citation  ](#citation--)

 # Installation <a name="installation"></a>

 You can install SMURF directly from its GitHub repository.
 Here’s how you can do it:

 ## Create conda <a name="Createconda"></a>

-It is recommended to create a Conda environment, especially for users who want to use the full version:
+It is recommended you create a Conda environment, especially if you want to use the full version of SMURF (as opposed to the “lite” version).

 ```bash
 conda create -n smurf python=3.10